devmxv/expo-sample/README.md

 # expo-sample

-Small web app to filter and display data
+This is a small web app which simulates as a guide to locate expositors in a truck industry event.

+It was made in PHP using the OOP approach, PDO, jQuery and AJAX for asynchronous funciontality.